Get This Sales Funnel Custom Built >> Click Here!

 Visitor-to-lead rate

-In most cases and according to different marketers, the number of website visitors that become leads is very low.
+In most cases and according to different marketers, the number of website visitors that become leads is deficient.
 And we're talking about the conversion rate of the total number of website visitors, not a particular landing page.
 On average, more than 95 percent of new visitors will leave your website without signing up for your app or subscribing to your newsletter.
 Instead, very effective landing pages coupled with targeted inbound traffic can give a conversion ratio of as high as 60%.

 Lead-to-customer rate